otf31/automate-facebook-posts/README.md

 └── 📁 profile -> Where the chrome profile is stored, created by the app
 ```

 The app creates a **_profile_** folder in this directory to store chrome data so the
 user does not need to login every time.
 Because of this, a post folder with a name **_profile_** is not allowed

+### Descriptions folder
+This folder contains a descriptions .txt files for a post.
+They must be different from
+each other (slightly or entirely) to bypass facebook automate software detection.
+The
+application will pick a random description for every post.
+The minimun number of
+description files is three.

-## Groups file (groups.csv)
+### Groups file (groups.csv)
 The groups file is a CSV file that contains the groups where the posts will be published.
 The file must have the following columns:
 - `group_name`: The name of the group
 - `group_url`: The URL of the group
 - `group_filters`: The filters to apply to the group (where to publish).
+The filters
-The filters are separated by commas.
-The content of this column will be compared with the content of the `filters.txt` file in the post folder.
-If there is a match, then the group will be selected to publish the post.
+  are separated by commas.
+The content of this column will be compared with the
+  content of the `filters.txt` file in the post folder.
+If there is a match, then the
+  group will be selected to publish the post.

 ⚠ The user must be member a group to be able to post on it.